 Homemade Fajita Seasoning features a bold blend of spices that you may already have in your kitchen now!
-Store-bought seasoning blends just can’t compare to this mouthwatering mix of brown sugar, smoked paprika, crushed red pepper flakes and more.
+Store-bought seasoning blends just can’t compare to this mouthwatering mix of brown sugar, smoked paprika, crushed red pepper flakes, and more.

-What’s in this Fajita Seasoning Recipe
+- Homemade Fajita Seasoning Recipe

 How to Store

 I tend to find that store-bought spice blends tend to go stale and lose their flavor and aroma pretty quickly, but no such worries with this homemade fajita seasoning!
 Make sure the spices and herbs you are using have a good shelf life and store the mix in a cupboard in an air tight container and it will be good for up to 4 months.

 To check if your spice mix is still good to use, grab a little between your fingers and rub.
 If it has a strong aroma you are good to go!

 Use homemade fajita seasoning to add flavor to your steak, chicken, or shrimp.

 Fajita seasoning has a more subtle flavor compared to taco seasoning.
 Taco seasoning generally contains chili powder.
 That’s not to say you can’t use this spice blend for your tacos, though!

 While there are some crushed red pepper flakes in this recipe, it’s definitely not what I’d consider a spicy seasoning blend.
 You can always add more or less red pepper flakes to adjust the heat.